LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/using-functions.rst

    single: function; invocation
    single: function; input

-A **function call** is the act of using a function by referring to it's name, followed by parentheses.
+A **function call** is the act of using a function by referring to its name, followed by parentheses.
 A synonymous term is **function invocation**, and we will sometimes say that we are "invoking a function."

-Within parentheses, a comma-separated list of **function arguments** may be provided when calling a function.
-These are sometimes called inputs, and we say that the inputs are "passed to" the function.
+Within parentheses, a comma-separated list of **arguments** may be provided when calling a function.
+These are sometimes called **inputs**, and we say that the inputs are "passed to" the function.

 A generic function call looks like this: